 Quick Answer: Which Method is Best?

-TL;DR: Hot Water Extraction (Steam Cleaning) is the Best Overall Method
+TL;DR: Hot Water Extraction (Steam Cleaning) is the best overall method

 After 15 years of professional carpet cleaning in Manchester, I've used every method available.
 Each has its place, but understanding when to use which technique is what separates good results from great ones.

 In this comprehensive guide, I'll walk you through the 5 main carpet cleaning methods, explain the science behind each, and help you make the right choice for your specific situation.
-Let's dive in.

 1. Hot Water Extraction (Steam Cleaning)